gch144/Python_Course_Learner/README.md

 # Running Python Programs with OOP Concepts

-This README file provides instructions for running Python programs with object-oriented programming (OOP) concepts in Google Colab.
+This README file provides instructions for running Python programs with object-oriented programming (OOP) concepts in Google Colab`Python_Course.ipynb`.
 It outlines the steps required to execute the code using the "Run" button for each cell and highlights the incorporation of OOP principles.

 ## Introduction:
 This project aims to demonstrate the execution of Python programs that utilize OOP concepts in Google Colab.
 Object-oriented programming is a programming paradigm that allows the structuring of code around objects, which have attributes (data) and methods (functions).
 These instructions will guide you on running the code and understanding the OOP principles incorporated.